-You may know when it’s time to replace most items in our home.
-For example, your heating and air conditioning system air filter requires monthly replacement.
+You may know when you should replace most items in our home.
+For example, your HVAC system air filter requires monthly replacement.
 Your pillows require replacement every two years.
 Your smoke detectors need to be replaced every ten years.
-But what about your furnace?
+But what about your heating system?

 If your heating equipment has yearly maintenance and is kept in good operation, it can last 10-20 years.
 Once your furnace reaches 15 years of age , it’s probably a good time to start thinking about replacing your heating equipment with an upgraded, more energy efficient heating system.
 Installed appropriately, these high-efficiency furnaces can save up to 20% on utility costs.
 Even if your furnace still seems to be operating fine, it’s ideal to start looking into your options now instead of waiting until your equipment breaks down in the middle of a long freeze and you’re so desperate you don’t have the luxury of time and research.
 When contemplating new furnace options it’s also crucial to think about your home’s air duct system.
 Leaking and undersized ducts can dramatically affect your home’s overall comfort and effectiveness.
 A new heating system is only as good as the air duct system that it’s installed in.

 Another reason you want to research in advance is to see what tax credits and manufacturer rebates are available to you.
 Right now, you can receive U.S. government tax credits of up to $500 for certain heating and air conditioning equipment – but it’s only before the end of 2016 and hasn’t been verified past 12/31/16.
 Visit this link to help locate local rebates available in your region : https://www.energystar.gov/rebate-finder.